Horse Job – Racetrack Judge

 Image from Walwyn

 In the early racing days there were multiple racing judges used to decide the winner of each race.
-As can be expected it became a matter of too many cooks in the kitchen and it became difficult to get unanimous results.
+As can be expected, that became a matter of too many cooks in the kitchen and it was difficult to get unanimous results.

-Thanks to technology and fast cameras, the judging process can be more exact and carried out by one individual.
-Although there are cases of disputed judge calls being overturned.
-This job doesn’t have a great deal of contact with the animals.
+Thanks to technology and fast cameras, the judging process can be more exact and carried out by only one individual, although there are cases of disputed judge calls being overturned.
+This horse job does not provide a great deal of contact with the animals.

 A Knowledge of Racing